-Evaluation of effective parameters on the seismic response of underground cavities considering near-field and far-field earthquakes
+Evaluation of the parameters affecting the seismic response of underground cavities considering earthquakes in near and far fault fields

 Document Type : Research Article